 ACADEMIC GRANTS COMMITTEE

-Members: The chairman selects a committee consisting of 4-5 members living in a geographical
+Members: The chair selects a committee consisting of 4-5 members living in a geographical

 area in order to facilitate communications and needed meetings.
 During the annual fall meeting, the executive board sets the number and amount of the scholarship(s) to be given.